johnmartinsson/differentiable-mel-spectrogram/README.md

 This README.md explains how to reproduce the main results in the paper

-    Under review at ICASSP 2024.
+    Accepted for publication and presentation at ICASSP 2024.

     TODO: WRITE ABOUT AND REFERENCE THE PAPER